If not Jennie, 6 other Korean stars we'd love to see in the Marvel Universe

 NCT’s Jeno as Machine Teen (Adam Aaronson)

 We end our list of Korean Marvel stars with fan favourite NCT’s Jeno, whom we nominate for the role of Machine Teen, a humanoid robot.
 Machine Teen is a likable and well-rounded student, which fits Jeno, as he excels in singing, rapping, dancing, modeling, and MCing.
-We just know Jeno would pull this role off with no doubt.
+We just know Jeno would pull this role off without a doubt.